Managing our records

 - either storing records they create in the appropriate Highways England system or in their own system suitable for managing records

-- returning the records to Highways England at contract end.
+- returning the records to National Highways at contract end.

 Our retention and disposal schedule will apply in either case.